-• Skin and subcutaneous tissue disorders: rash, pruritus, urticaria, angioedema, erythema, maculopapular rashes, bullous reactions (such as Stevens-Johnson syndrome and toxic epidermal necrolysis and autoimmune bullous disorders), and exceptionally, drug rash with eosinophilia and systemic symptoms (DRESS).

-• Blood and lymphatic system disorders: Changes in haematology are rare.
+- Skin and subcutaneous tissue disorders: rash, pruritus, urticaria, angioedema, erythema, maculopapular rashes, bullous reactions (such as Stevens-Johnson syndrome and toxic epidermal necrolysis), and exceptionally, drug rash with eosinophilia and systemic symptoms (DRESS). - Blood and lymphatic system disorders: changes in hematology are rare.
 They may include anaemia, leucopenia, thrombocytopenia, granulocytopenia.
-These are in general reversible upon discontinuation of medication.

-• Hepato-biliary disorders: raised hepatic enzyme levels (AST, ALT, alkaline phosphatase), hepatitis (isolated reports).
+These are in general reversible upon discontinuation of medication. - Hepato-biliary disorders: raised hepatic enzyme levels (AST, ALT, alkaline phosphatase), hepatitis (isolated reports).
 Discontinue treatment if cholestatic jaundice appears.

-These symptoms usually disappear after discontinuation of treatment.

-Eye disorders

-Transient visual disturbances may occur especially on initiation of treatment, due to changes in blood glucose levels.

-Class attribution effects:
+These symptoms usually disappear after discontinuation of treatment. - Eye disorders: - Transient visual disturbances may occur especially on initiation of treatment, due to changes in blood glucose levels. - Class attribution effects:

-As for other sulfonylureas, the following adverse events have been observed: cases of erythrocytopenia, agranulocytosis, haemolytic anaemia, pancytopenia, allergic vasculitis, hyponatraemia, elevated liver enzyme levels and even impairment of liver function (e.g. with cholestasis and jaundice) and hepatitis which regressed after withdrawal of the sulfonylurea or led to life-threatening liver failure in isolated cases.
+As for other sulfonylureas, the following adverse events have been observed: cases of erythrocytopenia, agranulocytosis, haemolytic anaemia, pancytopenia, allergic Vasculitis, hyponatraemia, elevated liver enzyme levels and even impairment of liver function (e.g. with cholestasis and jaundice) and hepatitis which regressed after withdrawal of the sulfonylurea or led to life-threatening liver failure in isolated cases.

-4.9 Overdose
+4.9 Overdose: